K.J. Osborn Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Against the Packers, Osborn has averaged 6.3 receiving yards per game in his three career matchups, 43.2 fewer than his over/under for Sunday's game.
+- Osborn's 6.3 receiving yards per game in his three matchups against the Packers are 34.2 fewer than his over/under for Sunday's game.

 Recent Performances

-- In last week's game against the Rams, Osborn was targeted seven times and recorded five catches for 68 yards and scored one touchdown.

-- Osborn put up 172 yards (on 11 catches) with two touchdowns in his last three games.
-He was targeted 19 times, and averaged 57.3 yards per game.
+- Osborn has 172 receiving yards on 11 catches (19 targets) with two touchdowns over his last three games, averaging 57.3 yards per game.

 Osborn's Minnesota Teammates